SOPHIE Archive page |

 spectra are still under the normal 1-year embargo. |

-Cross-correlation information now exists for 65498 spectra with valid
+97431 CCF files exists for spectra with valid

 Available information on spectra